tanxye/superbev/README.md

 ## How to Play

 1. **Welcome Screen:** Click **PLAY** to begin your shift at the Gardens.
-2. **Review Instructions:** Learn your targets!
-You must answer the Python fundamentals questions correctly to secure your sales.
+2. **Review Instructions:** You must answer the Python fundamentals questions correctly to secure your sales in order to activate the lightshow/garden rhapsody.
 3. **Run the Shop:** Different customers will request random drinks.
 Select option **A** or **B** to solve the Python concept.
    * **Correct Answer:** The drink is sold!
 You earn the cash value towards your target.
    * **Incorrect Answer:** The customer leaves, and you miss out on the sale.